-2. Perform the recrystallization of the crude product contained in the 50 mL ground-joint conical flask with the appropriate amount of this water/ethanol mixture, using the same setup as for the reflux heating (see Figure 1).
+2. Perform the recrystallization of the crude product contained in the 50 mL ground-joint Erlenmeyer flask with the appropriate amount of this water/ethanol mixture, using the same setup as for the reflux heating (see Figure 1).
 Raise your HELP card.
 A lab assistant will come to turn on the water and set the hotplate.
-Add the solvent through the top of the condenser.
+Add the solvent by the top of the condenser, if needed.

 3. Once the product has crystallized, use the same procedure as described previously (I.7 to I.10) to collect the solid.
-Use the small spatula to transfer one tip of spatula of the recrystallized product in the 1.5 mL amber glass vial, labelled R. Close the vial and save it for part III.
+Use the small spatula to transfer one tip of spatula of the recrystallized product in the 1.5 mL amber glass vial, labeled R. Close the vial and save it for part III.

-4. Transfer the purified solid into the pre-weighed vial labelled with your Student Code.
+4. Transfer the purified solid in the pre-weighed vial labeled with your Student Code.
 Close the vial.